navpil/loggol/Readme.md

  - JUL `slf4j-jdk14`
  - NOP (no logging) `slf4j-nop` (not discussed further)
  - Console `slf4j-simple` (not discussed further)
- - JCL `slf4j-jcl` - which in turn will use log4j or JUL or whatever (not discussed further)
+ - JCL `slf4j-jcl` - support was apparently dropped in the Slf4j 2 (not discussed further)

 Uses SPI to find implementation (as of `2.0.7`).
 But as of `1.7.21` what they do is to reimplement the class `org.slf4j.impl.StaticLoggerBinder`.